omgnetwork/ewallet/README.md

 We can now start the application:

 ```
-mix phx.server
+mix run --no-halt
 ```

-Navigate to  `http://localhost:4000/` in your browser and you should see the following JSON representation popping up:
+Navigate to  `http://localhost:8080/api` in your browser and you should see the following JSON representation popping up:

 ```
 {